| | |

 What is a post stitch?

-A front or back post crochet stitch is, in it’s simplest form, a traditional crochet stitch which is worked around the vertical post of a stitch instead of into the top loops.
+A front or back post crochet stitch is, in it’s simplest form, a traditional crochet stitch which is worked around the vertical post of a stitch instead of into the top loops (the ‘v’ on the top of the stitch).

 Front post stitches are worked so the post sits in front of the hook and back post are worked so the post is behind the hook (as explained further in the how-to below).